DmitrySigaev/biesnecker.com/_posts/2014-10-05-a-gentle-introduction-to-binary-logic.md

 #### Disjunction (OR)

 OR is like AND's slightly cooler and more permissive little brother.
 While AND requires both *P* and *Q* to be True in order to be True, OR is cool with returning True if either of them are True, and is only False if both *P* and *Q* are False.
-The **&or;** symbol is normally used in math, while some variatin of **|** or **or** is used in most programming languages.
+The **&or;** symbol is normally used in math, while some variation of **|** or **or** is used in most programming languages.

 <table>
     <thead>